smedina-upc/ihlt/s2/document.md

 evaluation framework of the project.

 2. Compute their similarities by considering words and Jaccard distance.
-A distance should be obtained for each pair of sentences.
+A distance should be obtained for each pair of sentences (a vector of similarities).

 3. Compare the previous results with gold standard by giving the pearson correlation between them.
 Only a global measure should be obtained from all previous distances.<br>